 I’m sure your scrum teams are already doing the standard ceremonies (backlog grooming, sprint planning, daily stand-ups, etc.), but how many of these are happening at the same time and the same place every week or every other week?
-Hopefully your answer is “All of them.”
+Hopefully, your answer is “All of them.”
 If not, this is the first thing to change.

 A team that has a predictable set of meetings on their calendar will be more efficient.
-Expectations must be clear, so teams can focus their brain power on problem solving, not guessing when they will have their next meeting or what is the purpose of the random meeting that just popped up on their calendar.
+Expectations must be clear, so teams can focus their brainpower on problem-solving, not guessing when they will have their next meeting or what is the purpose of the random meeting that just popped up on their calendar.

-One example I often see is sprint reviews being cancelled at the end of the sprint because teams fall into the “we have nothing to demo” trap.
+One example I often see is sprint reviews being canceled at the end of the sprint because teams fall into the “we have nothing to demo” trap.
 Even if a team doesn’t have a slick demo, they should still meet with stakeholders to review what they accomplished.
 This may be boring, but that’s okay.
 Likely, the team has done research or identified critical work items that stakeholders should hear about.
 If your sprint reviews are canceled frequently, you may lose stakeholder trust or they may stop showing up to reviews because they have come to see them as low value or not important.